Ansible quickstart

 In this quickstart guide, we will write our first script/playbook with Ansible.

-This tutorial covers how to create a simple ansible script through Windmill web IDE.
-See the dedicated page to Develop Scripts Locally.
+This tutorial covers how to create a simple Ansible script through Windmill web IDE.
+See the dedicated page to Develop scripts locally.

 Scripts are the basic building blocks in Windmill.
-They can be run and scheduled as standalone, chained together to create Flows or displayed with a personalized User Interface as Apps.
+They can be run and scheduled as standalone, chained together to create Flows or displayed with a personalized user interface as Apps.

 Scripts consist of 2 parts:

-- Code: For ansible this is a playbook file written in yaml.
+- Code: for Ansible this is a playbook file written in yaml.

 - Settings: settings & metadata about the Script such as its path, summary, description, jsonschema of its inputs (inferred from its signature).